 To perform the Sygyt throat singing, the tongue will rise and seal behind the gums with the sounds going between the teeth.
 Similar a when you whistle.

 Kargyraa Throat Singing

-The Hu Band – Throat Singing Today
+The Hu Mongolian Band – Throat Singing Today

 The Hu is a Mongolian Rock Band that was formed in 2016.
-What is interesting about the Hu Band is they use traditional Mongolian instruments with the Mongolian throat singing to sing some amazing rock’n’roll.
+What is interesting about the Hu Band is they use traditional Mongolian instruments with Mongolian throat singing to sing some amazing rock’n’roll.

 The word hu stands for the Mongolian root word for a human being.
-The Hu call their style “Hunnu Rock,” which is inspired by the Hunnu, an ancient Mongolian empire known in the west as the Huns.
-The Huns were a nomadic people in the 4th and 6th century AD that roamed throughout Asia, Central Asia, and Europe.
+The Hu call their style “Hunnu Rock,” inspired by the Hunnu, an ancient Mongolian empire known in the west as the Huns.
+The Huns were a nomadic people in the 4th and 6th century AD that roamed Asia, Central Asia, and Europe.
 Because of this, many of the band’s lyrics include old Mongolian war cries and poetry.

 The video below is the Hu Band’s song of Wolf Totem.
-It shows the Hu Band’s great rock’n’roll style along with some great scenes of the Mongolian countryside and how the Hu uses traditional instruments and this traditional throat singing to produce a great rock’n’roll sound.
+It shows the Hu Band’s great rock’n’roll style along with some great scenes of the Mongolian countryside and how Hu uses traditional instruments and this traditional throat singing to produce a great rock’n’roll sound.

 The song Wolf Totem has been such a viral hit on YouTube that it has over 21 million views and counting.